A GenEO Domain Decomposition method for Saddle Point problems: Schur complement preconditioning

 \end{assumption} This assumption is not so restrictive.
-Indeed, if $C=0$, it is automatically satisfied, this corresponds to a minimization problem with constraints enforced exactly without penalization nor relaxation.
-Moreover, we have: \begin{lemma} If $C$ is a diagonal matrix, Assumption~\ref{as:Cisasum} is satisfied. \end{lemma} \begin{proof} If $C$ is a diagonal matrix, it suffices to take
+Indeed, for a minimization problem with constraints enforced exactly without penalization nor relaxation, we have $C=0$ and the assumption is automatically satisfied.
+Moreover, we have: \begin{lemma} If $C$ is a diagonal matrix, Assumption~\ref{as:Cisasum} is satisfied with $\tilde k_1=1$. \end{lemma} \begin{proof} If $C$ is a diagonal matrix, it suffices to take

 which is a diagonal non negative matrix.
-Indeed, we have then:
+Indeed, we then have for all ${\mathbf P}\in \R^m$:

-\end{proof} \fredN{In the finite element case, we have also \begin{remark} Etablir un lien entre les indices tilde et le maillage pour que si $C$ soit donnée par une formulation variationnelle, on puisse aussi construire les $\tilde C_i$. \end{remark} } Then, the operator $M_S$ is the sum of a non local but low rank matrix $S_0$:
+\end{proof} \begin{remark} Note also that in the finite element case it suffices to restrict to the subdomains the variational form that defines $C$.
+In this case $\tilde k_1$ is the multiplicity of the intersections of the subdomains used to define the $\tilde C_i$'s. \end{remark} Let us define the operator $M_S$ as the sum of a non local but low rank matrix $S_0$:

 and of $S_1$ which is a sum of $N$ local positive semi definite matrices:

 that is